9 Safe And Beneficial Exercise Ideas For People With Lower Back Pain

-It has been shown in studies to be a safe way for people with chronic lower back pain to improve their fitness and control pain (31).
+As it's been shown in studies to be a safe and effective way for people with chronic lower back pain to improve their fitness and control pain.

-This is because the buoyancy of the water takes the strain off your joints and muscles as you swim.
+And it's especially good for anyone in pain because the buoyancy of the water takes the strain off your muscles and joints as you swim.

 Which makes swimming a low-impact activity where you can get a whole body workout without the strain of doing one outside of the pool.

 So what benefits for your back can you expect to gain from swimming?

 So swimming is great for you, both physically and mentally.